Smithsonian/MassDigi-tools/unit_projects/JPC_Archive_Digitization/ASpace_to_Osprey/README.md

 Script to gather all RefId's from ASpace and store them in the Osprey database.

-### Current Status: Pre-Pilot
+### Current Status: Prod

-The project is in testing phase and the code will change while we test the best approaches and workflows.
+The project is in production.
+The script may change to handle quirks in the ASpace data.